altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 * a little experience of using the [command line](https://alleetanner.github.io/intro-to-command-line/) is useful, but not essential.

 ### Getting set up
 Before we begin, we will need to create a new **environment** (see the glossary above for a definition!).
-We can do this using [this pre-made `environment.yml`](https://raw.githubusercontent.com/alleetanner/graphical-data-apps/main/sandpit/environment.yml) file (it contains a list of the libraries we need, in a format understood by `conda`, Anaconda's package manager).
+We can do this using [this `environment.yml`](https://raw.githubusercontent.com/alleetanner/graphical-data-apps/main/sandpit/environment.yml/) file (right-click and choose "save link as").
+The file contains a list of the libraries we need, in a format understood by `conda`, Anaconda's package manager.
 If you are interested, or you need to do things manually, the libraries this installs are:

 - `numpy` - provides [numerical and mathematics tools](https://numpy.org/),
 - `pandas` - allows us to [organise data into powerful formats](https://pandas.pydata.org/), most notably the dataframe,